Thunderbird (John Proudstar): Fictional character biography

 When Warpath goes to visit Thunderbird's grave during the Necrosha storyline, he encounters the Demon Bear.
 After defeating the creature, with the aid of Ghost Rider, he learns that former Purifier Eli Bard has dug up Thunderbird and everyone else buried there.
 It is revealed that Bard used a version of the Technarch virus to resurrect Thunderbird and the others as his servants.
 Thunderbird is later seen with Selene's Inner Circle and Caliban being led to the ruins of Genosha, which she dubs Necrosha.
 Thunderbird fights Warpath, who snaps his neck and then kills Selene.
 Thunderbird's spirit is seen departing, telling his brother that he "can let go now".

-During the "Chaos War" storyline, Thunderbird is among the fallen X-Men members (along with Banshee, Moira MacTaggert, Esme and Sophie of the Stepford Cuckoos, and three deceased dupes of Multiple Man) to return from the dead after what happened to the death realms.
+During the "Chaos War" storyline, Thunderbird is among the fallen X-Men members (along with Banshee, Moira MacTaggert, Esme and Sophie of the Stepford Cuckoos, and three clones of Multiple Man) to return from the dead after what happened to the death realms.
 He remembers the last time he was revived briefly during the events of Necrosha, albeit faintly.
 Thunderbird leads the revived X-Men members to looking for a diary written by Destiny that might hold the key to defeating Amatsu-Mikaboshi while evading Carrion Crow, Eater of the Dead.
 Thunderbird called upon the mythical Thunderbird to get him and his group away from the Carrion Crow.
-He and the group discover that Moira MacTaggert has been possessed by Destiny's ghost.
+He and the group discover that MacTaggert has been possessed by Destiny's ghost.
 In the aftermath of the defeat of the Chaos King, Thunderbird is returned to the afterlife after reality is restored by Hercules.
-Thunderbird contemplates that his life finally means something and hopes that next time he was resurrected, it will be with Sophie.
+Thunderbird contemplates that his life finally means something and hopes that next time he is resurrected, it will be with Sophie.

-When the X-Men made Krakoa a mutant paradise, the resurrection protocols brought back many dead mutants including Thunderbird.
-He was seen at The Green Lagoon watching Dazzler's concert.
-However, his resurrection is explicitly shown on-panel in the concluding chapter of the Trial of Magneto arc (during Reign of X) as a consequence of the Scarlet Witch's magic.
+When the X-Men made Krakoa a mutant paradise, the resurrection protocols brought back many dead mutants, including Thunderbird.
+His resurrection is shown in the Trial of Magneto arc (during Reign of X).